JohnKendrick/PDielec/README.md

 cite; PDielec: The calculation of infrared and terahertz absorption for powdered crystals John Kendrick and Andrew D. Burnett Journal of Computational Chemistry 2016, vol 27, 1491-1504 DOI: 10.1002/jcc.24344

+PDielec also calculates powder and crystal Raman spectra, including polarisation and collection geometry.
+See the [version 10 migration guide](https://johnkendrick.github.io/PDielec/migration.html) for changes to Python APIs, saved Raman geometry and spreadsheet comparisons.

 Introduction
 ============